cjdbarlow/bedside-notebook/orphans/orphans.md

 * Restricted Towards (RT); Excessive Away (EA)
 * Vena contracta measured perpendicular to coaptation point; this is MO LAX.
 Scan for the narrowest part of the widest jet

-* Secondary MR has universallly poorer outcomes compared to other causes
+* Secondary MR has universally poorer outcomes compared to other causes

 # MS
 Rheumatic and cheaters